This article will cover the following:

 1. When is a UTM needed?

 Urchin Tracking Module (UTM) parameters are tags used to record marketing campaigns for post-campaign reviews.
-When a marketing campaign is being organized, it is suggested to generate designated UTM parameters for every hyperlinks publishing.
-For every different promotional media, e.g. Google Ads, Facebook posts, videos, and emails, UTM parameters are the means to measure which of the platform brings customers to merchants' online stores.
+When a marketing campaign is being organized, it is suggested to generate designated UTM parameters for every hyperlink publishing.
+For every different promotional media, e.g. Google Ads, Facebook posts, videos, and emails, UTM parameters are the means to measure which of the platforms brings customers to merchants' online stores.

 2. How to retrieve UTM data?